 “Alex started with Branham Electric in 2017 and has always performed at the best of his abilities.
 His always goes the extra mile and is eager to learn new things and lend a helping hand.” say Tim Branham.
 “Alex is a great employee and I look forward to him expanding his abilities now that he’s completed his IEC apprenticeship program.”

-Alex, pictured accepting his diploma and journeyman electrician’s certificate.
-Congrats Alex.
+Alex, is pictured center accepting his diploma and DOL-BAT journeyman certificate.

 Your Future as an Electrician Starts Here